Bryant Park: Other memorials

 The northwest corner of Bryant Park, at Sixth Avenue and 42nd Street, contains the Heiskell Plaza, a stairway and entrance plaza paved with flagstones.
 It was placed in 1993 in honor of Andrew Heiskell, a cofounder of the BPC.

 The southwest corner of Bryant Park, at Sixth Avenue and 40th Street, is known as Nikola Tesla Corner.
 Tesla, an inventor, lived in the nearby New Yorker Hotel in his later years, and would feed pigeons in the park.
-The placement of the sign was due to the efforts of the Croatian Club of New York in cooperation with New York City officials, and Dr. Ljubo Vujovic of the Tesla Memorial Society of New York.
+The placement of the sign was due to the efforts of the Croatian Club of New York in cooperation with New York City officials, and Ljubo Vujovic of the Tesla Memorial Society of New York.

 Carousel

 Bryant Park contains a carousel called Le Carrousel Magique, located in the southern section of the park.
 The carousel was designed by Marvin Sylvor, created by the Fabricon Carousel Company, and installed in 2002.
 The company was selected after a carousel installation in Bryant Park was approved in 1997.
 The carousel has a diameter of 22 ft, weighs 12,000 lb, and contains 14 animal casts, of which 12 are capable of moving vertically.
 In keeping with the French theme of the park, it plays French music.
 It underwent a restoration in 2009.
 The carousel also has a ticket booth, measuring 7 ft tall and 4 ft wide, which was constructed in 1928 and was relocated from Paragon Park in Hull, Massachusetts.